 Yes, all grades earned abroad will go on your CMU transcript and count in your GPA.

 Are there scholarships to help fund study abroad?

 Yes, there are!
 The Study Abroad Scholarship offered through the Office of Global Engagement is open to all CMU applicants who study abroad for two weeks or more.
 CMU's colleges and academic departments may also have study abroad scholarships.
 If you meet the eligibility requirements, you may also apply for national scholarships.

 Can I use financial aid to study abroad?

 Yes, in most case, financial aid can apply to the cost of study abroad.
 In fact, the Office of Scholarships and Financial Aid will take into consideration the cost of study abroad and you may be able to receive additional aid.
-You should always meet with a financial aid advisor before deciding on a program; download a copy of the estimated budget sheet for your program to take with you to the appointment.
+You should always meet with a financial aid advisor before deciding on a program.